 Carbon Emission Measurement

 A serial, longitudinal measurement design will be employed to assess the carbon emissions of health facilities in Kenya, Zimbabwe, and South Africa.
+This will be the basis for the carbon baseline assessment in phase one of the project and carry on throughout the project.
 This approach involves measuring carbon emissions at three-month intervals using the AKDN Carbon Management Tool, an integrated Excel-based system designed for measuring and analyzing carbon emissions[7].
 The tool covers three scopes, Scope 1, 2, and 3, which enable a comprehensive evaluation of greenhouse gas emissions, including those from supply chains(see table 3).
 The tool can handle specific emissions from the health sector, such as anaesthetic gases, respiratory inhalers, and emissions from energy, transport, waste, and refrigerants.
 The tool automatically calculates carbon footprints and assigns emissions scopes, providing instant carbon read-outs and diagnostic dashboards that can be used to identify emissions hotspots.
 This methodology is deemed the most appropriate for trend analysis and will provide valuable information on the effectiveness of mitigation measures over time.

-To ensure that the carbon emissions of health facilities in these countries are continually monitored and evaluated, a 3-monthly meethodology will be employed.
+To ensure that the carbon emissions of health facilities in these countries are continually monitored and evaluated, a 3-monthly measurement will be employed.
 This will involve measuring carbon emissions at three-month intervals using the AKDN Carbon Management Tool, which is equipped to handle specific emissions from the health sector and provides instant carbon read-outs and diagnostic dashboards.
 Table 3 defines the three scopes of the AKDN tool, which enables a comprehensive evaluation of greenhouse gas emissions, including those from supply chains.
 This approach will provide valuable information on the effectiveness of mitigation measures over time and enable health facilities to identify emissions hotspots and implement strategies to reduce their carbon footprint.